eonist/HCCQR-lib/README.md

 ### Todo:
 - Add smart cropping for for every qr-layer after the first
 - Test the new ColorSplitter library with hccqr photos
 - Simplify the CPU core optimizations, by just dividing the image into 2-6 parts.
 Depending on cpu core count.
-THen assign each part to each cpu core with concurrentPerform
+THen assign each part to each cpu core with concurrentPerform (🚫 maybe not, rather batch-read the frames)